techidaily/site-windows11/source/_posts/streamlining-your-day-best-to-do-lists-on-pc.md

 ![trello to do list](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/trello-to-do-list.jpg)

- Trello is a[product management app](https://www.makeuseof.com/best-project-management-software-for-business/) with some to-do list app features.
+ Trello is a [product management app](https://www.makeuseof.com/best-project-management-software-for-business/) with some to-do list app features.
 The app helps you create job boards to coordinate and track team tasks.

  You can create new tasks by adding a card and then setting a due date and reminder.
 Furthermore, you can add a description, create subtasks with a checklist and invite other workspace members to the tasks.